-Join Greg Sowell for an in-depth discussion in this video Hardware redundancy, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Hardware redundancy, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Redundancy should always be considered…when designing switched networks.…Hardware redundancy can sometimes be as simple…as keeping a spare piece of gear on the shelf.…The average mean time between failure for a Cisco switch…is somewhere around 8,300 days, or almost 23 years.…In an average environment you are unlikely…to experience an out-and-out failure.…Often, depending on where in the network a switch is,…having a couple of hours of downtime every 20 years…is an acceptable risk.…